'American Horror Story: Cult' Releases Trailer-Teaser This Weekend [Video]

-American Horror Story: Cult is rolling into Season 7 with a massive amount of hype and a re-invigorated interest in the show.
-Although last year was a bit of a let down for fans who did not find out the AHS theme until Roanoke premiered, it seems as though producers for the FX show are being more open this year and building hype based off the content and theme of the show, which is in some way relating cult activity to the 2016 presidential election.
+American Horror Story: Cult is rolling into Season 7 with a massive amount of hype and a reinvigorated interest in the show.
+Although last year was a bit of a letdown for fans who did not find out the AHS theme until Roanoke premiered, it seems as though producers for the FX show are being more open this year and building hype based off the content and theme of the show, which is in some way relating cult activity to the 2016 presidential election.

 With the release of two new teaser-trailers for Season 7 of American Horror Story, the producers have found their way back to the ultra-creepy presentation that they were so famous for in the beginning, when they started Murder House on its killing spree in 2011.
 That includes creepy elements of the show being mixed in with certain everyday people and general everyday things.
-It’s almost like the Cult is trying to brainwash us… pun intended.
+It’s almost like the cult is trying to brainwash us… pun intended.

 Fans of American Horror Story will be delighted to see that the show’s producers are taking the Cult theme very seriously and making sure that all video elements being released for the season exhibit maximum amounts of creep and disturbances.
-Just imagine a man blowing up a balloon filling with honeybees, which kind of makes me think that the Cult theme for Season 7 of American Horror Story will harken up references to The Wicker Man.

 Hmm.. #AmericanHorrorStory pics.
 Looks good. pic.twitter.com/hkDlJOWvyF